mistryst/mistryst.github.io/README.md

-big project
+not too big project
-will be constantly updating
+funny shits will be updated a lot